JiningLiu/stream-cam/README.md

 Your Pi will now reboot, and automatically start the server when it's on.

-If you had previously used ethernet to connect to the Pi, you can now use VNC to access the GUI, and add the Wi-Fi network that you would like to use for video transmission.
+If you had previously used ethernet to connect to the Pi, or was using a different network not meant for streaming, you can now use VNC to access the GUI, and add the Wi-Fi network that you would like to use for video transmission.

 Your Pi is now ready for live streaming!